FAC29A/GitFlick/README.md

 1. **View a Splashy GitHub Profile:** Experience a colorful and dynamic GitHub view on GitFlick, complete with language and contribution charts.

+2. **Random Quotes:** With the integration of Ninjas API, enjoy a fresh quote on home page.
-2. **Search with GIPHY:** Interact with the app and search for entertaining GIFs, with sorting options available.
+3. **Search with GIPHY:** Interact with the app and search for entertaining GIFs, and navigate through them using previous/next buttons.

-3. **Experience a Responsive Design:** GitFlick boasts a mobile-first, responsive design, ensuring seamless functionality across devices and screen sizes, and is also optimized for screen reader users.
+4. **Experience a Responsive Design:** GitFlick boasts a mobile-first, responsive design, ensuring seamless functionality across devices and screen sizes, and is also optimized for screen reader users.

 ### Stretch features